Karthi-SRV/trust/README.md

 Additionally, installing in a sub-directory, on a production server, will introduce severe security issues.
 If there is no choice still place the framework files above the document root and have only index.php and .htacess from the public folder in the sub folder and adjust the paths accordingly.

 ## Regular User Password :
-User Name : jhon
+User Name : john
-pass : jhon
+pass : john
 Uses -> Reqular User ,Access to his profile,list of family members

 ## Admin